BaffourAdu/ComplainDesk/readme.md

 ---------------------------------------------
 * Simple UI
 * Bootstrap 4
-* Local Authentication using Email and Password
+* Local Authentication using Email/Telephone and Password
+* Open tickets
+* Admin can close a ticket
+* User and Admin can comment on a ticket
+* A list of User's Ticket's on Dashboard
 * Complain Status and Duration Tracking
 * Add multiple Admins to manage complains
 * Ability to Categorize Complains